Cabalbl4/pseudonimizr/README.md

 # Pseudonimizr

-## A tool to make smart anonimization.
+## A tool to make smart anonymization.

-This tool intelligently anonimizes data by matching the common used words in selected languages with ones given in input This help to anonimize all the data which is sensetive, and leave common messages (Errors etc) untouched
+This tool intelligently anonymizes data by matching the common used words in selected languages with ones given in input This help to anonymize all the data which is sensetive, and leave common messages (Errors etc) untouched

 ## Disclaimer